MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 Ownership of the customer profiles is determined based on mappings that are configured on the [Unify](data-unification.md) page:

 1. Go to **Data** > **Unify** > **Business units**
 2. Under **Business unit data separation**, select the column that identifies the business unit for each entity that contributes to unification.
-Note that unification rules cannot be added on the selected columns.
+Unification rules can't be added on the selected columns.
 3. Under **Associate customer profiles with business units**, specify the mapping between the values in the selected columns and business unit teams.
 Only teams that have the *Customer Insights Data Read Access* role are available for selection.
 For example, 'A' maps to the business unit A team and 'B' maps to the business unit B team.

 ![Screenshot of business unit mappings.](media/BU_mappings.png)